 $15 million capital infusion from Commonwealth of Virginia to create a Community Development Financial Institution (CDFI).

-VCC acquired New Enterprises Fund which operated in three counties as a mico lender for small enterprises owned by low- to moderate-income individuals and an Industrial Development Authority savings program.
+VCC acquired New Enterprises Fund which operated in three counties as a micro lender for small enterprises owned by low- to moderate-income individuals and an Individual Development Account savings program.
 As the result of additional capital, VCC expanded its scope to statewide and focused on community development lending in the areas of affordable housing and community projects.

 VCC made its first loan in April, 2006